We are a community of intention. Get to know the Collective.

 Chicago, IL

-Armando (he/him) is an equity-centered transit planner and geographer focused on empowering communities through mobility and spatial analysis.
+Armando is an equity-centered transit planner and geographer focused on empowering communities through mobility and spatial analysis.
 He is from Montgomery County, MD and earned his Masters in Urban Planning from Harvard University.
 He currently lives in Hyde Park, Chicago.

 Favorite Black space: My family's compound in Viriginia where my grandmother and two uncles each have a house.
 This is where all graduation parties, cookouts, birthday parties, and holiday celebrations take place.